syncfusion-content/wpf-docs/wpf/SfDiagram/Tool.md

-The following table lists the enumerable elements of MultipleSelectionMode.
+The following table lists the enumerable elements of the MultipleSelectionMode.